The Past in Full Bloom

 Designated a National Historic Site in 2008, the garden was founded in 1931 after years of lobbying by Brother Marie-Victorin (born Conrad Kirouac), who was renowned as an educator and botanist.
 Remaining true to the purpose of a modern botanical garden — as a place of research, conservation, presentation, and education — the Jardin botanique de Montréal is considered one of the most significant botanical gardens in the world.

-The 2.5-hectare First Nations Garden was, at its completion in 2001, the largest infrastructure in Montreal dedicated to Canada’s First Peoples.
+The 2.5-hectare First Nations Garden was, at its completion in 2001, the largest infrastructure in Montreal dedicated to the First Peoples of Canada.
 Tall trees stand over medicinal plants and artwork, emphasizing a connection to the natural world that’s being celebrated during Canada’s Year of the Garden.